Lightning-Universe/CVPR22-MAE_research-poster/README.md

-# ⚡️ Lightning Research Poster Template 🔬
+# ⚡️ Masked Autoencoders CVPR-22 Research Poster 🔬

-Use this app to share your research paper results.
-This app lets you connect a blogpost, arxiv paper, and a jupyter notebook and even have an interactive demo for people to play with the model.
-This app also allows industry practitioners to reproduce your work.
+This app is a research poster demo of Masked Autoencoders model by Facebook Research.
+It showcases a notebook, and a model demo where you can upload photos to get visualization of image reconstruction.

 ## Getting started